harrycresswell/harry/content/writing/page-site-params.md

 - Writing
 ```

-At this point, I might use the `.Permalink` Page variable to return the path to a content file and create an anchor link.
+At this point, I might use the `.Permalink` Page Method to return the path to a content file and create an anchor link.

 ```go
 {{ range .Pages }}